-This thing between Lotus purshianus and needle grass (Stipa spp.) became quite the thing.
+This thing between Spanish lotus (Acmispon americanus - what were they thinking?) and needle grass (Stipa spp.) became quite the thing.
 Unfortunately for the long term, one of the parties got greedy and the relationship didn't last.

-Well, we have not since had a year like that again for either the grass or the forbs, and it was not for lack of rain.
+We have not since had a year like 2009 again for either the grass or the forbs, and it was not for lack of rain.
 Those of you familiar with gardening can probably recognize the lack of nitrogen.
 Here, the purple needle grass is less than three feet tall and, but for the foreground, the Spanish lotus is virtually gone.
 What happened?

 Some of the reasons are fairly straightforward.
 These grasses put out short stolons that fattened each of the bunches considerably.
 Second, despite the fact that I harvest the seed (which consumes nitrogen).
 I don't get it all; so there is some infill.
-Third, I mow these grasses annually, which deposits all the leaf litter on the surface and this species of grass produces straw that is notably allelopathic (toxic to other plants).
+Third, I mow these grasses annually, which deposits the remaining leaf litter on the surface and this species of grass produces straw that is notably allelopathic (toxic to other plants).
 And finally, soil tests revealed grossly insufficient nitrate levels.
 Now, my goal is not to have to fertilize, but if the soil has not yet developed sufficient organic matter, from decomposed roots, I could understand the need for a temporary shot in the arm.
 So depleted nitrate and the litter were my two top candidates for a diagnostic screening experiment.